adekcz/codenames/README.md

 ## disclaimer
 This was written as a learning exercise for reactjs, typescript and some other front-end technologies.
+I do not fear to fail to meet any expectations.